-Because of the doubtful extras in their chilled and wet recipes, we’re taking off 2 stars.
+Because of the doubtful extras in their chilled and wet recipes, our panel is taking off 2 stars.

 This brand has a small variety of flavour options, although they go beyond kibble to also offer chilled food, wet food and treats.

-Their kibble line has 3 recipes, two for adult dogs, and one for puppies.
+Their kibble line has three recipes, two for adult dogs, and one for puppies.
 Their adult options are chicken & farm vegetables and beef & farm vegetables, while the puppy kibble is chicken & beef liver flavour.
-However, upon closer inspection their adult recipes look almost identical in their composition, so their flavour must be very similar.
+However, upon closer inspection, their adult recipes look almost identical in their composition, so their flavour must be very similar.

 In regards to their chilled and wet options, they offer different protein flavours like lamb, but don’t come in puppy-appropriate recipes.

 Because of it, we’re giving Farmers Market 3 out 5 in this category.

 Farmers Market is known to be a widely available dry dog food at a reasonable price.
 In general, we agree with that statement.
 For the price, it has a good enough ingredient list, and bags are easy to find whenever you’re out.

 This brand is also frequently on sale, so it’s even easier to save some extra cash when stocking up on dog food.

 While it is relatively affordable, it isn’t available in big bags.
 This can be a problem if you’re feeding one or more large or giant dogs, because we learnt from experience that 13 kgs of kibble won’t get you through the month!